ZTF SN Ia DR2: Impact of the galaxy cluster environment on the stretch distribution of Type Ia supernovae: Results

-We also perform the analysis procedure described in \ref{subsec:analysis} with $\gamma = 10^5$ and $R_{cut}=10^{-6}$ so that $\xi(z,\mathcal{R}/\mathcal{R}_{500}) = \delta(z)$ for any value of $\mathcal{R}/\mathcal{R}_{500}$ given numerical precision.
-This analysis under such null hypothesis is realized in order to test the significance of the evolution of the stretch distribution as a function of $\mathcal{R}/\mathcal{R}_\mathrm{500}$ in addition to its known evolution as a function of host galaxy mass \citep{gin23}.
-We compute the variation of the Akaike information criterion \citep[$\rm{\Delta AIC}$,][]{aka74} by comparing the posterior probability distributions for the model parameters in both cases taking into account the increased number of parameters describing the distance-dependent term.
+We also performed the analysis procedure described in \ref{subsec:analysis} with $\gamma = 10^5$ and $R_{cut}=10^{-6}$ so that $\xi(z,\mathcal{R}/\mathcal{R}_{500}) = \delta(z)$ for any value of $\mathcal{R}/\mathcal{R}_{500}$ given numerical precision.
+This analysis under this null hypothesis was conducted in order to test the significance of the evolution of the stretch distribution as a function of $\mathcal{R}/\mathcal{R}_\mathrm{500}$ in addition to its known evolution as a function of host galaxy mass \citep{gin23}.
+We computed the variation of the Akaike information criterion \citep[$\rm{\Delta AIC}$,][]{aka74} by comparing the posterior probability distributions for the model parameters, in both cases taking the increased number of parameters into account that describe the distance-dependent term.
 We find that $\rm{\Delta AIC} = -10.2$.
-This indicates that the null hypothesis is strongly unfavored \citep{bur04}.
-We thus detect an evolution of the relative amplitude of the two modes in the stretch distribution as a function of $\mathcal{R}/\mathcal{R}_\mathrm{500}$ that is not solely due to the evolution of the host mass as a function of $\mathcal{R}/\mathcal{R}_\mathrm{500}$.
-This indicates that the evolution of the stretch distribution as a function of $\mathcal{R}/\mathcal{R}_\mathrm{500}$ is both correlated to the increased average mass and average age of host galaxies as SNe Ia are detected closer and closer to cluster centers for a given redshift.
+This indicates that the null hypothesis is strongly disfavored \citep{bur04}.
+We thus detect an evolving relative amplitude of the two modes in the stretch distribution as a function of $\mathcal{R}/\mathcal{R}_\mathrm{500}$ that is not solely due to the evolution of the host mass as a function of $\mathcal{R}/\mathcal{R}_\mathrm{500}$.
+This indicates that the evolution of the stretch distribution as a function of $\mathcal{R}/\mathcal{R}_\mathrm{500}$ is both correlated to the increased average mass and to the average age of host galaxies as SNe Ia are detected ever closer to cluster centers for a given redshift.